-Fukuoka Prefecture is home to many different traditional crafts, which continue to be made using skills and production methods dating back centuries.
+Fukuoka Prefecture is home to many different traditional crafts that continue to be made using skills and production methods dating back centuries.
 While each and every process is performed completely by hand, these elaborate and refined craftworks are more precise than items made by machine, capturing the hearts of those who behold them.
-Craftworks created based on the resources and customs of Fukuoka include not only traditional works but a range of new products suited to contemporary lifestyles, and are also popular with overseas tourists as souvenirs of Fukuoka.
+Craftworks created based on the resources and customs of Fukuoka include not only traditional works but also a range of new products suited to contemporary lifestyles, and are also popular with overseas tourists as souvenirs of Fukuoka.

 Now we will introduce you to 7 nationally-designated craftworks and 34 prefecturally-designated craftworks.